MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-tables-for-tasks.md

 Retrieve the Group ID used in [settings for your Collaboration](~/samples/app-with-collaboration-controls.md#define-settings-for-your-collaboration).

 > [!NOTE]
-> The user you use to create the Plan in the subsequent steps, must be a member of this group.
+> The user you use to create the Plan in the subsequent tasks, must be a member of this group.
 If not you will get 403 Forbidden response.

 **Task 2: Begin a Collaboration session**